ClickhouseRuby

 Quick Start

-require 'clickhouse-ruby'
+require 'clickhouse_ruby'

 # Create a client

-client = ClickhouseRuby::Client.new(
+client = ClickhouseRuby::Client.new(config)

 # Execute a query

-result = client.query('SELECT 1 + 1 AS result')
+result = client.execute('SELECT 1 + 1 AS result')

 puts result.first['result'] # => 2